-Students who are reinstated by the Standards of Academic Progress Committee are placed on either Probation or Academic Plan:

-"Probation" (one semester) students are expected to meet the cumulative 2.0 GPA and successfully complete 66.67% or more of attempted coursework by the end of the semester for which he/she was reinstated.
-If the student fails to meet these standards by the end of this probationary semester, they will be placed back on "Suspend" status.
+Students who are reinstated by the Standards of Academic Progress Committee are placed on either Probation or Academic Plan: "Probation" (one semester) students are expected to meet the cumulative 2.0 GPA and successfully complete 66.67% or more of attempted coursework by the end of the semester for which they were reinstated.
+If students fail to meet these standards by the end of this probationary semester, they will be placed back on "Suspend" status.